 Raise and Secure the Wall to the Ceiling

 With an assistant, tip up and place the wall into position.
 Slide the two top foam spacers into place.
-Bolt the wall into the ceiling with the four 5-inch lag bolts fitted with washers.
+Bolt the wall into the ceiling at solid anchor points, such as ceiling joists, with the four 5-inch lag bolts fitted with washers.

 Secure the Wall to the Floor

 Screw the bottom wall plate to the floor with 2-1/2-inch screws.